awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-resourcedefaultversion.md

 # AWS::CloudFormation::ResourceDefaultVersion<a name="aws-resource-cloudformation-resourcedefaultversion"></a>

-Specifes the default version of a resource\.
+Specifies the default version of a resource\.
 The default version of a resource will be used in CloudFormation operations\.

 ## Syntax<a name="aws-resource-cloudformation-resourcedefaultversion-syntax"></a>